 She lies there, heart continuing to race in her chest, eyes rolling in their sockets.
 She doesn't want to look at the letter, at the possibility of her forcing her way back into a life where she's no longer wanted.

 Lilian sits in her bedroom now.
 Her mother is fixing tea in the kitchen.
 She can hear the shifting of pots and pans down the hall, even with the door closed.
 The white walls are thin.
 Her hair is, too.
 Her nimble fingers run through the freshly dyed roots.
-They start to shake at an alarming rate.
+Her hands start to shake at an alarming rate.
 Her eyes flick toward the window.
 The curtains are lightly waving at her.
 She wants to jokingly wave back, but a black shadow flies past the window.
 She squeals and jumps out of the bedroom, calling for her mother.

 She drops the tea cup and saucer onto the floor as she rushes over to her daughter.
 "Lilian, what's wrong?
 Lili, dear, talk to me."

-The blue-haired young adult begins to sob.
+Lilian begins to sob.
 "There was—something—it—something—was—standing—outside—my—window!" she stutters, thrashing her arms about.

 "Well, honey, do you think it could have been a bird?" her mother suggests.

 Lilian grows red.
 "No!
 It was, was—"

 Her mother shushes her and forces her into a dining chair.
 The wood lightly groans under her weight, but she doesn't say anything, just sits.
 "Mom," she starts.
 "I really think—"